PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 Let's walk through the process of creating a Cloud Run work pool.

 #### Fill out the work pool base job template
 You can create a new work pool using the Prefect UI or CLI.
-The following command creates a work pool of type `cloud-run` via the CLI (you'll want to replace the `<WORK-POOL-NAME>` with the name of your work pool, and remove the square brackets):
+The following command creates a work pool of type `cloud-run` via the CLI (you'll want to replace the `<WORK-POOL-NAME>` with the name of your work pool):
 ```bash
 prefect work-pool create --type cloud-run <WORK-POOL-NAME>
 ```